green-party-dublin-central/nh-web/site/content/post/map-of-dublin-central-/post/map-of-dublin-central-constituency.md

 ---
-title: Map of Dublin Central Constuiency
+title: Map of Dublin Central constituency
 date: 2020-01-01T22:10:00.000Z
 description: >-
   There have been some changes to the Dublin Central constituency boundaries